eperedo/blog/source/_posts/directus_options_custom_panel.md

 So in this post I'm going to implement something like that.

+## TL;DR

+If you are already a directus expert you can clone the full [code of this post here](https://github.com/eperedo/directus-chartjs-panel/tree/post-03)

 ## Defining your options

 Right now our custom panel is going to always show you a pie chart of all the users grouped by country.